Akuli/python-tutorial/README.md

     [advanced](advanced/answers.md) sections
 - [The TODO list](TODO.md)

+## Frequently asked questions

+### How can I thank you for writing and sharing this tutorial?

+You can star this tutorial.
+Starring is free for you, but it tells me and other people that you like this tutorial.

+Go [here](https://github.com/Akuli/python-tutorial) if you aren't here already and click the "Star" button in the top right corner.
+You will be asked to create a GitHub account if you don't already have one.

-## How to read this tutorial without an internet connection
+### How can I read this tutorial without an Internet connection?

 1. Go [here](https://github.com/Akuli/python-tutorial) if you aren't
     here already.